 For a sorcerer like Patrick Dougherty, the boundary between reality and fantasy is a permeable one.
 You might expect as much from a self-described “stick artist” who works exclusively with saplings and branches.
 Name a tree—willow, maple, sweet gum, elm, dogwood, sassafras, crabapple—and Dougherty will wax poetic about its texture, about how easy or difficult each might be to bend and to weave.
 Through his peculiar brand of sculpture (which he calls “stickwork”), he transforms these most basic of natural materials into large-scale public installations that often resemble whimsical castles, huts, and other magical abodes.

 To date, 72-year-old Dougherty—a native of Oklahoma whose studio is in Chapel Hill, NC—has built some 290 structures in public parks, on university campuses, and inside and outside museums across the globe.
-Beginning June 4, for three weeks, he will inhabit the Town of Vail as artist in residence, creating an original sculpture in the lower bench of Ford Park.
+In June, 2018, for three weeks, Dougherty was the Town of Vail's artist in residence, creating an original sculpture in the lower bench of Ford Park.

 Building castles out of sticks wasn’t always Dougherty’s ambition.
 As a young man with a University of North Carolina English degree, he worked as a hospital administrator for a few years before returning to post-graduate school at his alma mater in the early ’80s to study art history and sculpture.
 “The day I walked through that door had to be the best day of my life,” he recalls.
 “This whole effort to become a sculptor as an adult dovetailed with a secret childhood dream to become an artist.”

 When Dougherty comes to a town, often commissioned by a local government or institution, he spends three weeks designing and building a unique sculpture from branches and sticks found on or near the site, always with the help of local volunteers who offer up a few hours, days, or weeks of their time to help with construction.